BCEAO Tower (Bamako)

 The BCEAO Tower (fr.
 Tour de la BCEAO) is a building in Bamako, Mali.
-At 20 stories and 80m (262ft) high, it is the tallest building in the West African region.
+At 20 stories and 80m (262ft) high, it is the tallest building in the West African nation.
 It sits on the north ("right→") bank of the Niger River in the center of the City of Bamako.

 Architecture

 Classified as Neo-Sudanic architecture, the tower is modeled on the Sudano-Sahelian architecture of the famous Mosques of Djenné and Timbuktu.
 The building, dull orange in colour, matches the traditional banco architecture of West Africa, as well as that of the soil in the surrounding area.
 Its tapered shape resembles a termite hill from a distance.
 The distinctive "horns" (or "bat ears") on the building's top, and its deeply incised, vertically variegated facade are typical decorative elements of Sahelian architecture, found on buildings such as the Great Mosque of Djenné, and strongly resembling the 1923 Bamako Market building.